Tripy Makonda

-Tripy Makonda (born 24 January 1990) is a French footballer who plays as a left back for FC Blue Boys Muhlenbach in Luxembourg.
+Tripy Deyingo Makonda (born 24 January 1990) is a French footballer who plays as a left back for FC Blue Boys Muhlenbach in Luxembourg.

 Makonda is a France youth international and has represented his nation at under-18, under-19, and under-20 level.
 Before joining Brest, he had been at Paris Saint-Germain since 2002 and made his professional debut during the 2008–09 season.

 Career

 Makonda began his career at the age of five years joining Nicolaite de Chaillot, but had dreams of playing for the biggest Parisian club Paris Saint-Germain.
 He moved to sports club AC Boulogne-Billencourt in 1998, which also housed future French star Hatem Ben Arfa.
 During his time at A.C.B.B., he often played against the youths of Paris Saint-Germain, which is how he gained the attention of the club.
 Despite other offers from Ligue 1 clubs Lens and Toulouse, he refused to pass on the opportunity to play with his favorite club.

 After spending nearly six years at the Camp des Loges, Makonda joined Paris Saint-Germain's Championnat de France amateur team in the fourth division for the latter part of the 2007–08 season.
 His performances caught the eye of manager Paul Le Guen, who called up the young midfielder for the senior team's Coupe de France semi-final match against Amiens SC, though he wouldn't make his debut.
 Makonda was promoted to the senior squad the following season and assigned the number 24 shirt.
 He made his professional debut on 18 February 2009 in a UEFA Cup match against German club VfL Wolfsburg playing 64 minutes before being substituted out.
 He made his league debut on 12 April 2009 in a match against Lille.
 Makonda started the match and played the full 90 minutes in a 0–0 draw.
 On 22 June 2009, he signed his first professional contract agreeing to a three-year deal with the club until 2012.
 He played for the capital club from 2009 to 2011, but struggled to secure a regular place.
 He made only nine league appearances over three seasons.

 Makonda signed a four-year contract with Ligue 1 Brest on 22 July 2011.

 On 2 February 2015, Makonda signed a deal with Académica valid for the next two and a half seasons.
 He made his league debut in a 2–0 away victory over Moreirense.